intbio-ncl/shortbol/README.md

-# RDFScript
+# ShortBOL

-A scripting language for creating RDF graphs.
+A scripting language for creating Synthetic Biology Open Language (SBOL).

-* Define, extend, and expand parameterisable templates for common patterns of RDF triples.
-* Share your RDFScript templates with collaborators, or import their templates for use in your own script.
-* Serialise as [turtle](https://www.w3.org/TR/turtle/), [n3](https://www.w3.org/TeamSubmission/n3/), [rdf/xml](https://www.w3.org/TR/rdf-syntax-grammar/), or easily extend RDFScript with a custom serialiser.
-* Perform complex manipulations of the graph by hooking into Python code defined as extensions.
+* Craft SBOL without coding or using a CAD tool
+* Develop synthetic biology designs that you can share with tools and people

 ## Get Started

 ### Dependencies

-RDFScript requires Python 3.x.

-Python package dependencies are listed in `setup.py`.
+ShortBOL requires Python 3.x. and Python package dependencies are listed in `setup.py`.

 ### Install

 1. Download or clone repository. `git clone https://github.com/intbio-ncl/shortbol.git`

-2. Navigate to RDFScript directory. `cd rdfscript`
+2. Navigate to your install directory

-(This method requires setuptools, which can be installed from your package manager on most \*nix systems, and is probably called python3-setuptools or similar)
-3a.
-As a non-root user. `python setup.py install --user`
+3. Install dependancies with `python setup.py install --user`

-(This method requires pip)
-3b.`python -m pip install rdflib lxml requests ply pathlib pysbolgraph`

-## Example usage
+## Example usage - `simple_example.rdfsh` is a design for a single promoter with its associated sequence

-Running the example in `examples/templates.rdfsh`

-`python run.py -s rdfxml examples/templates.rdfsh -o <output-file>`

-Run the REPL

-`python run.py -s rdfxml -o <output-file>`

-Display command line options, including available serialisations.

-`python run.py -h`

-The example files in `examples/` are commented with some explaination of the language.

-### SBOL example

-1. Shortbol libaries are now linked by default.
-2. In the rdfscript directory `python run.py -s sbolxml examples/simple_example.rdfsh -o <output-file>` (Multiple examples are in the directory explaining different functionality.)
+1. Compile the `simple_example.rdfsh` file with _ `python run.py -s sbolxml examples/simple_example.rdfsh -o <output-file>`

-2.1.
-Note: Recently the functionality has been added so that the user does not have to add much of the boilerplate typing that you will see in "simple_example.rdfsh"
-    Namely, removal of requirements to type: use<sbol>, @prefix .. = .., @extension and prefixing Shortbol templates and identifers with sbol.
-    An example of this new way of creating Shortbol scripts can be seen in "simplified_shortbol_script.rdfsh".
-    Note: This new change is currently a relativley "hacky" implementation so be careful when using this functionality.
-    In the near future these changes are going to be baked properly into the tool.
-3. `output-file` is an SBOL file.
+2. `output-file` is the name of the desired SBOL XML-RDF file.

+3. A more extensive tutorial can be found in `tutorial.pdf` in the installation directory

 ### Extensions